Scope of application

 The 12-month time limit for late actions (or the shortened 2-month time limit for late actions) is a composite time limit (i.e., the first missed time limit must be extended under R134(1) EPC before applying the time limit for late actions).

-It may happen that the request for restitutio in integrum is filed within the time limit for late actions without all the grounds being submitted within that time limit (but within the 2-month period from the removal of the impediment) (J6/90).
+It may happen that the request for restitutio in integrum is filed within the time limit for late actions without all the grounds being presented within that time limit (but within the 2-month period from the removal of the impediment) (J6/90).

-What matters is that the file sufficiently clearly demonstrates by the end of the time limit for late actions that the applicant is doing everything possible to preserve their rights (J6/90).
+What matters is that the file demonstrates sufficiently clearly by the end of the time limit for late actions that the applicant is doing everything possible to preserve their rights (J6/90).

 The following situation is therefore admissible: